-Second/Third Month of Grace Period: Clean Claims received for services rendered during the second and third months of an APTC Member's grace period will be pended until the premium is paid in full.
-In the event that the APTC Member is terminated for non-payment of the full premium prior to the end of the grace period, Molina will deny Claims for services rendered in the second and third months of the grace period.
+Second/Third Month of Grace Period: Clean Claims received while the APTC Member is in the grace period for services rendered during the second and third months of an APTC Member's grace period will be processed according to Molina's standard processes, within established turn-around-times, and in accordance with State and Federal statutes and regulations.
+In the event that the APTC Member is terminated for non-payment of the full premium prior to the end of the grace period, Molina will retroactively deny Claims for services rendered in the second and third months of the grace period, and will issue a re-coup notice to the Provider(s) if appropriate.
 Pharmacy Claims will be processed based on program drug utilization review and formulary edits; the APTC Member will be charged 100% of the discounted cost for prescriptions filled during the second and third months of the grace period.